 Photos: Kyle S Ford

-The Spot Heal tool is most effective for removing small distractions from photos.
-This tool automatically selects a sampling spot and blends the healed area to match.
-The sample point is easy to relocate or adjust to work better with the images’ content.
+The Spot Heal tool is effective for removing small distractions from photos.
+This tool automatically selects a sampling spot and blends the target area to match.
+The sample point can be relocated or adjusted to work better with the images’ content.

-For slightly larger, more difficult distractions to remove, set the tool to Clone mode.
+For slightly larger, more complex distractions to remove, set the tool to Clone mode.
 This enables straightforward pixel duplication without blending, which works better with textured areas.
-When using this tool, use several smaller strokes rather than a single large one.
+When using this tool in clone mode, several smaller strokes are usually more effective than a single large one.
+You can also apply strokes over the top of other strokes, depending on the context.

 Depending on the severity and size of the distraction, the amount of cropping needed could change the image’s orientation from portrait to landscape, or square.
 Use the crop ratio presets to quickly experiment with different options.